Associate Professor in Media and Creative Industries

 Director of the BA Media and Creative Industries

-Carolina Bandinelli is Assistant Professor in Media and Creative Industries.
+Carolina Bandinelli is Associate Professor in Media and Creative Industries.
 She joined the Centre for Cultural and Media Policy Studies in 2019 and directs the BA in Media and Creative Industries.
 Prior to that, she was Lecturer in Media at the University of Lincoln.
 In 2017, she completed a PhD in Media Communications and Cultural Studies at Goldsmiths College.
-Her research focuses on emerging forms of subjectivity and sociality in the digital culture industries, which she investigates combining ethnographic methods with the analysis of discourses.
+Her research is concerned with on emerging forms of subjectivity and sociality in the digital culture industries, which she investigates combining ethnographic methods with the analysis of discourses.

 I participated as Senior Researcher for the AHRC project CREATe, as part of a team led by Prof. Angela McRobbie.
 Part of our findings can be found in a co-authored article on ‘Feminism and the Politics of Creative Labour: Fashion Micro-enterprises in London, Berlin and Milan’, in Australian Feminist Studies.
-Building on this experience, I am designing a new study on feminist forms of creative entrepreneurship.
+The book Fashion as Creative Economy, co-authored by McRobbie, Strutt and myself will be published in 2022.

-- Bandinelli, C. (2020) Social Entrepreneurship: Making Money While Doing Good.
+- Bandinelli, C. (2020a) Social Entrepreneurship: Making Money While Doing Good.
 London: Rowman and Littlefield International.

 - McRobbie, A., Strutt, D. and Bandinelli, C. (2019) ‘Feminism and the Politics of Creative Labour: Fashion Micro-Enterprises in London Berlin and Milan’, in Australian Feminist Studies 34:100, 131-148.